-The monthly Minimum Charge is the Service Charge, and may include an annual Demand Charge (See 6.below), plus Adjustments to Rates and Charges
+The monthly Minimum Charge is the Service Charge, and may include an annual Demand Charge (See 6.below), plus Adjustments to Rates and Charges a) Schedule of Rates

-Voluntary Large Demand Metered Service With Multiple Rate Periods (continued): (Rate Codes: 282, 294)
+G. SERVICE CLASSIFICATION NO. 2L - VMRP Voluntary Large Demand Metered Service With Multiple Rate Periods (continued): (Rate Codes: 282, 294)